cloudflare/cloudflare-docs/content/durable-objects/examples/websocket-server.md

 {{<Aside type="warning">}}

 WebSocket connections pin your Durable Object to memory, and so duration charges will be incurred so long as the WebSocket is connected (regardless of activity).
-To avoid duration charges during periods of inactivity, use the [WebSocket Hibernation API](/durable-objects/examples/websocket-hibernation-server), which only charges for duration when JS is actively executing.
+To avoid duration charges during periods of inactivity, use the [WebSocket Hibernation API](/durable-objects/examples/websocket-hibernation-server), which only charges for duration when JavaScript is actively executing.

 {{</Aside>}}